sidisl16/digester-iot/README.md

 1. Go to scripts folder and double click on stop-all.bat

 Disclaimer:
-This project is made for educational purpose and cannot be used for commercial.
+This project is made for educational purpose and cannot be commercially.
 All open source used in this project are under Apache 2.0 lisence. http://www.apache.org/licenses/LICENSE-2.0